-National Objective Slums and Blight Description WORLD TRADE CENTER PERFORMING ARTS CENTERCultural uses on the rebuilt WTC Site will provide a variety of important uses as part of the overall redevelopment plan.
+Description world trade center Performing Arts CenterCultural uses on the rebuilt WTC Site will provide a variety of important uses as part of the overall redevelopment plan.
 The cultural components will help create a world class visitor destination that will contribute to the economic development of the site and the area, while improving the quality of life for those who live and work in Lower Manhattan.
 Programming will be broad and diverse, and will serve both businesses and residents.
 On June 10, 2004, the LMDC announced the selection of a vibrant mix of institutions to be located on the WTC Site.
 The Joyce International Dance Center and the Signature Theatre will share the cultural space that will be the World Trade Center Performing Arts Center.
-The Performing Arts Center will include a 900-1000 seat theatre that will house approximately 30 different dance companies from around the world, in addition to a complex of three smaller theatres that will house distinctive year-round programming showcasing the

-world's finest dramatists.
-Public space and activities that will be part of the Performing Arts Center could include educational programs for school groups, community workshops, open rehearsals, and a forum for lunchtime and evening activities such as staged readings, lectures, and demonstrations.
-BENEFICIARIES Those immediately affected by the events, including survivors, area residents and workers, will equally benefit from the project.
-This project will also benefit businesses, workers, residents, and visitors throughout Lower Manhattan and will contribute to the overall economic recovery of Lower Manhattan and New York CitySCHEDULEThe full implementation of the WTCMR Plan will begin in 2004 and extend through 2015.
+The Performing Arts Center will include a 900-1000 seat theatre that will house approximately 30 different dance companies from around the world, in addition to a complex of three smaller theatres that will house distinctive year-round programming showcasing the world's finest dramatists.
+Public space and activities that will be part of the Performing Arts Center could include educational programs for school groups, community workshops, open rehearsals, and a forum for lunchtime and evening activities such as staged readings, lectures, and demonstrations. -BENEFICIARIES-Those immediately affected by the events, including survivors, area residents and workers, will equally benefit from the project.
+This project will also benefit businesses, workers, residents, and visitors throughout Lower Manhattan and will contribute to the overall economic recovery of Lower Manhattan and New York CitySCHEDULE-The full implementation of the WTCMR Plan will begin in 2004 and extend through 2015.
 The Memorial and Cultural Program portion of the redevelopment plan will begin in 2004 and extend through 2009, including the planning, design, and development of the cultural institutions on the site.
-Specific activities outlined in this Partial Action Plan will begin in 2004 FEDERAL AND OTHER RESOURCESThe memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the World Trade Center Memorial Foundation, Inc., public investment, and investment that will be made by the cultural institutions that are selected to locate on the siteTOTAL ESTIMATED COSTThe total estimated cost for this activity is up to \$12,260,000.00
+Specific activities outlined in this Partial Action Plan will begin in 2004 FEDERAL AND O

+COSTThe total estimated cost for th • •

 Location Description PROJECT AREAThe WTC Plan Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) two adjacent city blocks south of the WTC Site (one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets), Washington Street between Liberty and Cedar Streets, and subsurface portions of Liberty Street and other streets in and around those blocks (collectively, the "Southern Site").

-Datas Start Date 01/01/2002
+Dates Start Date 01/01/2002

-Dates End Date 12/30/2015
+Dutto End Date 12/30/2015

-HUD Disaster Funds \$12,260,000.00
+Funds HUD Disaster Funds \$12,260,000.00

-Funds Other Funds Total \$0.00
+Other Funds Total \$0.00

 Total Funds \$12,260,000.00

 Funding Sources N/A

-Accomplishments/Beneficiaries # of Properties 1
+of Properties 1

 of Low/Mod Income persons benefitting 6,540

 of Low-Income persons benefitting 1,162

-of buildings (non-resident ial) 1
+Accomplishments/Beneficiaries # of buildings (non-residential) 1

 of Public Facilities 1

-of Non-business Organiza benefitting tions 2
+of Non-business Organizations benefitting 2

 of Persons benefitting 100,566